smf-steve/mips_subroutine/mips_subroutine.md

 ### WARNINGS
     It is expected that the subroutine follows the MIPS convention regarding the restoration of registers.
-As such, the following messages may appear on stderr.
+As such, the following messages may appear on stdout.

    * Warning: One or more of the S registers were not restored.
    * Warning: The $fp register was not restored.